BertilBraun/Kleinanzeigen-Scraper/README.md

 - Add other websites to scrape
   - [ ] Facebook Marketplace
 - [ ] More fine-grained search on Kleinanzeigen.
 Only search for sails, masts etc. instead of windsurfing sails, windsurfing masts - Let GPT filter out only windsurfing related stuff
+- [ ] Windmag.com seems to have a relatively good sail database.
+Maybe search in there for more information to complete the scraped entries (with another GPT call).
+Go to [here](https://www.windmag.com/voiles-2020-point-7-salt-pro), open the Network tab, then write something in the search box and look at the made request to <https://www.windmag.com/xwidget/testssearch/index2012?q=SEARCH_TERM>.
+That request could be copied after the brand and name of the sail has been extracted and send with the brand and name included in the search term.
+Be careful though.
+By far not all sails are included in there and the search is very sensitive, meaning, if it is no longer a direct match, then no items will be returned.
+(Also the entire website is in french as far as I saw).